Sesar-Lab-Teaching/Cloud-Computing-Technologies/iaas-openstack/README.md

 ### DNS configurations on the subnet

-The other possible solution is to attach a dns directly to the subnet:
+The other possible solution is to attach a dns directly to the subnet (`1.1.1.1` is a public dns resolver):

 ```
 openstack subnet set frontend-subnet --dns-nameserver 1.1.1.1 --host-route destination=10.2.2.0/24,gateway=10.1.1.110